alefrol638/scrnaseq.analysis/README.md

 ## Installation

-You can install this package (including unresolved dependecies) using the remotes package and a deploy token registered for this repository:
+You can install this package outside of the docker container (including unresolved dependecies) using the remotes package and a deploy token registered for this repository.
+However, you might need to install more packages which are not listed here:

 ```{r}